 How Subsidized Loans Work

-When a loan is subsidized, the borrower does not have to pay interest on the debt (at least temporarily).
+When you receive a loan that has been subsidized, you as the borrower do not have to pay interest on the debt, at least temporarily.
 Subsidized loans make it less expensive to borrow, but they are generally only available to borrowers who can show financial need.

 How Subsidized Loans Work